Professor Manmohan Agarwal has studied at the Delhi School of Economics and the Massachusetts Institute of Technology.

 General Manager at AbbVie UK

 Jérôme Bouyer is the General Manager at AbbVie UK, one of the world’s leading biopharmaceutical companies.
-His experience spans the pharma industry and consulting with McKinsey&Company across Europe, the US and Africa.
-He is a member of the Board & Executive Board of the French Trade Association (Leem) and was elected President of the Scientific Affairs Commission of the Leem in November 2015.
+His experience spans the pharmaceutical industry and consulting with McKinsey&Company across Europe, the US and Africa.
+Since 2017, he has been on the Board of Management of the Association of the British Pharmaceutical Industry (ABPI) and its appointed liaison to the Innovation Board of the ABPI.
+He also represents AbbVie as part of the American Pharmaceutical Group.
+He was previously a member of the Board & Executive Board of the French Trade Association (Leem) and was elected President of the Scientific Affairs Commission of the Leem in November 2015.